 Over time, as you implement this technique, you may start to notice how frequently you catastrophize and be able to simply label it to find relief.
 As in, Wow, there I go catastrophizing again.
 That’s not realistic thinking.

 This article provides a list of 9 foods that help reduce anxiety.
 They include brazil nuts, fatty fish, vitamin D, eggs, pumpkin seeds, dark chocolate, turmeric, chamomile, yogurt, and green tea.
 Some of the key nutrients these foods include can be found in other foods as well: selenium, anti-oxidants, omega-3, tryptophan, potassium, zinc, flavonoids, and healthy bacteria.
 Green tea is especially noted for its L-theanine content, which we’ll talk more about next.

 This supplement is an amino acid found mostly in tea leaves, such as green tea.
 It’s been shown to produce impressive results for reducing anxiety and providing a calming effect.

 GABA is a neurotransmitter that blocks impulses between nerves in the brain.
-Specifically, it blocks the excitatory glutamate neurotransmitter.
-The GABA system has been connected to anxiety and stress.
+Specifically for the benefit of anxiety, it blocks the excitatory glutamate neurotransmitter.
+As I mentioned previously, the GABA system has been connected to anxiety and stress.
 Studies have shown it to increase alpha waves (calm brain state) and decrease beta waves (stimulated brain state) and to produce calmness while reducing anxiety.
 GABA can be taken in supplement form as a helpful anxiety remedy.